igilitschenski/multi_car_racing/README.md

 | `h_ratio`              |`float`| Controls horizontal agent location in the state (Default: `0.25`) |
 | `use_ego_color`        |`bool` | In each view the ego vehicle has the same color if  activated (Default: `False`). |

-This environment contains the `CarRacing-v0` environment as special case.
+This environment contains the `CarRacing-v0` environment as a special case.
 It can be created via

 ```python
 env = gym.make("MultiCarRacing-v0", num_agents=1, use_random_direction=False,